A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Discussion

 The results obtained with the proposed method also motivate further evaluation of this method for PET-based clinical applications that require tumor delineation such as PET-based radiotherapy planning \citep{el2009exploring,zaidi2009molecular}.
 Further, the results motivate evaluation of this method for the applications of computing PET-based volumetric markers of metabolic tumor volume (MTV) and total lesion glycolysis \citep{ohri2015pretreatment,chen2012prognostic}, and radiomic features \citep{cook2018challenges,zhang2017radiomics,mena201718f}, each of which are being evaluated as prognostic and predictive markers of therapy response.
 Such evaluation can be performed using task-specific evaluation frameworks \citep{kupinski2006comparing,jha2012task,jha2017,barrett2010therapy}.
 In this context, our initial results in both clinically realistic simulation (Fig.~\ref{fig:simul_metrics}(b)) and patient studies (Fig.~\ref{fig:patient_metric_plot}(b)) on estimating the tumor area indicate the promise of the proposed method on the task of quantifying MTV more accurately than conventional methods.

 Our study has some limitations.
 First, while the theory of the proposed method was developed in the context of $3$-D imaging, our evaluation studies were conducted on a per-slice basis.
 This helped to increase the size of training data and was computationally less expensive \citep{leung2020physics}.
-However, implementing the method to $3$-D segmentation is relatively straightforward and would require only slight modifications to our network architecture to allow it take $3$-D images as input and output $3$-D tumor-fraction volume maps.
-In fact, in an ongoing study, an extended version of this method is being developed to directly segment $3$-D single-photon emission computed tomography (SPECT) images and is demonstrating reliable performance in initial studies {\citep{HaeSol2020SPECT}}.
+However, implementing the method to $3$-D segmentation is relatively straightforward and would require only slight modifications to our network architecture, such as the ability to be input $3$-D images and output $3$-D tumor-fraction volume maps.
+Thus, the $2$-D convolutional layers in the network would be replaced by $3$-D convolutional layers.
+The overall network design would remain similar.
+In fact, in the ongoing study on using an extended version of this method for segmenting $3$-D single-photon emission computed tomography (SPECT) images, we have seen that a similar design was sufficient to perform 3-D segmentation {\citep{HaeSol2020SPECT,liu2021fully}}.
 The results shown here and in the SPECT study suggest that the proposed method will yield reliable performance for $3$-D tumor segmentation in PET, and this is an area of further research.
-Another limitation is that the method currently considers cases where only a single tumor is present in the image.
-However, more generally, multiple tumors can be present.
-Thus, extending the method to segment multiple tumors simultaneously is an important research area.
-Further, respiratory motion of the lung, which may also cause blurring of the tumor boundaries, was not considered in the proposed method.
+Additionally, in this study, the proposed method was used to segment the image into only two regions.
+However, the method is general, and in the ongoing study of 3-D SPECT segmentation, we are applying this method to segment the images into seven different regions.
+Another limitation is that our evaluation studies currently consider cases where only the primary tumor is present in an image.
+However, again, the method could be generalized to potentially segment multiple tumors present in the same image slice.
+Confirming this though would require additional evaluation studies.
+Further, respiratory motion of the lung, which may also cause blurring of the tumor mask, was not considered in the proposed method.
 Extending the method to account for lung motion is also an important research area.
 Finally, the method does not incorporate tumor information from CT images while segmenting PET images.
-However, incorporating information from CT images can provide a prior distribution of the tumor-fraction areas for the estimation task.
+Incorporating information from CT images can provide a prior distribution of the tumor-fraction areas for the estimation task.
 Thus, investigating the incorporation of CT images into the proposed method is another important research direction.